 Product | xcs | 60 | true | BlockSize = 200 | TriggerDeleteProductReferences | Triggers deleted product cleanup.
 The maximum number of products which the |

-Each mass data cleanup job calls all pipelines in cartridges defining according property with pipeline and start node name:
+Each mass data cleanup job calls all pipelines in cartridges defining corresponding property with the pipeline and start node name:

 Example for bc_organization